 Good food sources - Chicken liver (1/week is useful, or go for 2/month if you struggle with this), black pudding, egg yolk, edamame, sesame seeds/tahini, beef.

-We use these key ingredients in our carefully crafted Formula range, so whether you choose Original, Beauty, Lean or Pregnancy Formula, as you can be sure your body is getting all the important nutrients it needs.
+We use these key ingredients in our carefully crafted Formula range, so whether you choose Original Formula, Beauty Formula, Lean Formula or Pregnancy Formula, as you can be sure your body is getting all the important nutrients it needs.